Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Method

 \section{Method}

-We want to learn a surrogate model of the black-box function $f$ described in Equation~\eqref{eq:black_box_practice} that models the LLM validation error of each prompt on the downstream task.
-This surrogate is used to predict the validation error of the not-evaluated prompts during the optimization process (the selection of the next candidate prompt).
-As discussed in Section~\ref{sec:problem_statement}, prompts are not merely blocks of text but possess a specific structure composed of various building blocks.
-While it may seem intuitive to embed prompts and train a Gaussian Process (GP) on high-dimensional embeddings, we argue that this simplistic approach fails to adequately capture the intricate structure of prompts.
-To address this limitation, we propose a structure-aware deep kernel (Section~\ref{sec:structural_aware_dkl}).
+We want to learn a surrogate model of the black-box function $f$ in Equation~\eqref{eq:black_box_practice} that predicts the validation error of prompts on a downstream task based on observed data collected during optimization.
+This surrogate is used to predict the validation error of the unevaluated prompts during the optimization process.
+We first describe how GPs can serve as surrogate models in black-box prompt selection (Section~\ref{sec:gp}), but highlight the limitations of vanilla GPs on raw, high-dimensional prompt embeddings.
+To address this, we introduce a structural-aware deep kernel GP (Section~\ref{sec:structural_aware_dkl}) that relies on structural information of prompts via separate embeddings of their building blocks.
+We then adopt Hyperband \citep{li2018hyperband} for query-efficient multi-fidelity prompt selection (Section~\ref{sec:hb}) and integrate our structural-aware deep kernel GP via a BO proposal, which results in our final \hbbodkl algorithm (Section~\ref{sec:hbbodkl}).